The Luxe Kid’s Guide to New York City

 The world’s largest Build-A-Bear store is located just steps away from American Girl on 5th Avenue.
 It’s two stories, with much of the same gear on both floors, but your kids will think it’s spectacular.
 It’s allure really is that it’s just big, but Build-A-Bear fans can score NYC-themed clothing as a souvenir or a bear to stuff and take home.

-While this option in particular isn’t my personal dream, she tagged along to shops I wanted to visit on 5th Avenue so I promised a stop in here.
+While this option, in particular, isn’t my dream, she tagged along to shops I wanted to visit on 5th Avenue, so I promised a stop in here.

 Though your kids may not have seen the movie Big where Tom Hanks dances on the store’s giant floor piano, they’ll still love a visit.
 After all, FAO Schwarz was the first toy store in America and has been in the same 5th Avenue location for over 55 years.
 The FAO Cafe inside features New York City favorites like Crumbs Bake Shop and Sigmund Pretzel Shop, making it a nice place to stop with the kids for a quick snack.

 The 9/11 Memorial has a booklet regarding how to speak to children ages 8-11 about 9/11 as well as simple things to look out for during their visit.
 Visitor passes aren’t required anymore so you can stop by at your leisure.
-The 9/11 Memorial Museum has a entrance fee but it wasn’t yet open during the time of our early visit.
+The 9/11 Memorial Museum has an entrance fee, but it wasn’t yet open during the time of our early visit.

 Plan to spend lots of time at Central Park with the kids.
 Between the Central Park Zoo, carousel and natural beauty, it’s a fantastic place to let kids burn off steam.
 The southwest corner of the park by Mandarin Oriental New York has the 10-acre Heckscher playground and meadow with swings, tire swings, slides, synthetic turf, water features, entertaining squirrels and plenty to climb on.